chandanhegde0/chandanhegde0/README.md

 - 👋 Hi, I’m @chandanhegde0
 - 👀 I’m interested in linux and just learning.
-- 🌱 I’m currently learning
+- 🌱 I’m currently working
-- 📫 How to reach me ...
+- 📫 A nerd

 <!---
 chandanhegde0/chandanhegde0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.